Free playbook Scenario planning for SaaS companies

 Example: constructing a basic trial balance

-Let’s build a trial balance for a consulting firm.
-First, pull balances from your general ledger for the date you need.
+Let's look at a real-life example.
+We will build a trial balance for a consulting firm.
+First, you pull balances from your ledger accounts for the specific date you need.

 Your trial balance might look like this: